Nastyflav/appli_purbeurre_version_terminal/README.md

 ----------------

 This application is working only when it's being used by the user's terminal.
 You just need to use your keyboard to interact with the app.
 Pur Beurre is for now only available in french.
+All the products are ranked by their Nova Group grade, which goes from 1 (high quality) to 4.
+The products with the highest ranking are those less transformed by the industry, healthy and with good nutritional intakes
+More informations about the NOVA classification [here](https://fr.openfoodfacts.org/nova).

 ## 1. Select a research